Wrongful Death Attorney Aggressively Representing Families in Alpharetta

 If you have lost a loved one and believe that another person’s negligence was to blame, speak to a personal injury attorney as soon as possible regarding your case.
 Our law office is experienced in various practice areas, including wrongful death, truck accidents, motorcycle accidents, and car accidents.
 We will help you determine liability, negotiate with the insurance company, and recover the compensation that you deserve.

-Please schedule a free consultation with our team by calling 770-355-0780 or filling out the contact form on our website today.
+Please schedule a free consultation with our team of wrongful death lawyers by calling 770-355-0780 or filling out the contact form on our website today.
 We help injured victims and the family members of the deceased in Alpharetta, Atlanta, Cumming, and Lawrenceville.